rothoma2/freeXDR/README.md

-# freeXDR
+# FreeXDR

-Research Project for an Free XDR Detection and Response Agent.
+Ongoing Research Project for an Free XDR Detection and Response Agent.